refactorsaurusrex/journalcli.me/docs/faq.md

 ## I love (or hate) this tool and want to provide feedback!

 Great!
 I'm glad to hear that `journal-cli` evoked a strong emotional response.
 There are several avenues available to provide feedback.
 You ran write a review on [alternativeto.net](https://alternativeto.net/software/journal-cli/reviews/).
 You can open a [GitHub issue](https://github.com/refactorsaurusrex/journal-cli/issues/new/choose).
 You can chat in [the gitter room](https://gitter.im/journal-cli/community).
-Or you can email the developer directly at nick@200-ok.com.
+Or you can email the developer directly at hi@journalcli.me.

 ## How can I be notified of new journal-cli releases?